 ASU Art Museum is located in the Nelson Fine Arts Center, on ASU’s Tempe campus.
 The recipient of the 1989 American Institute of Architects Award, the Nelson Fine Arts Center was designed by Albuquerque-based architect Antione Predock and also houses dance and theatre labs and studios as well as the Galvin Playhouse.
 Described as a “magic mountain” and an “oasis,” the design quotes from the history of desert architecture to respond the environment and climate of the site.
 The museum facility itself features three floors of year-round exhibitions that rotate seasonally.

-We are excited to announce that the ASU Art Museum will reopen to the public, Thursday, Aug.
-20, 2020 with free timed-entry ticketing.
-During our temporary hiatus we have been thinking about you and working diligently to plan for your safe return to the museum.
+The ASU Art Museum reopened to the public Thursday, Aug.
+20, 2020, with free timed-entry ticketing.
 To ensure the well-being of all our visitors and staff, please visit asuartmuseum.asu.edu/visit for what you need to know before visiting and to reserve your free tickets.

 ASU’s Tempe campus is about 10 minutes east of downtown Phoenix via I-10, and about five minutes southeast from Phoenix Sky Harbor International Airport.